ksu-cs-textbooks/cis642-643/content/A-assignments/05-sprint-release.md

 To reflect this, we are adapting _criterion grading_ in evaluating sprint releases.
 A successful sprint earns full points.
 A failed sprint earns 0 points.

 The criteria your sprint release will be evaluated against are the goals you set in your sprint backlog.
 Each item in the backlog should be complete in the release.

-Completion means it meets the following standards:
+All releases should meet the following standards:

 ##### Development Environment